infolexa/bolt/README.md

 More on Widgets
 ---------------

 With HMVC comes a very practical way of rendering Widgets.
-HoneyComb Widgets is very similar to how "Modules" in Joomla work, except that it doesn't necessarily have to be separate from the main app.
+Bolt Widgets is very similar to how "Modules" in Joomla work, except that it doesn't necessarily have to be separate from the main app.

 Apps can have controllers and actions that responds to internal requests.
-Other apps can call these actions, and HoneyComb can render the response as Widgets.
+Other apps can call these actions, and Bolt can render the response as Widgets.
 It's not even necessary that only internal request calls can access it.
 As long as there's a widget or app route to this controller-action, it can be called.

 Widgets are commonly rendered inside a theme's template.
 Widgets are not rendered alone.
 They are organized into groups called "positions".
-The HoneyComb template does not render a single Widget directly, it renders a widget position.
+The Bolt template does not render a single Widget directly, it renders a widget position.
 A widget position can have one or more widgets.
 If a position doesn't have a widget, nothing will be rendered.

 Widgets are managed on a config file for now.
 A GUI in the admin backend is planned in the future.
 Widgets are configured in config/widgets.php